The new wings of Belgium - Part I

 The new company, founded with several private investors whose names included Davignon and Lippens, was initially called DAT "New Version".
 Out of the some twelve thousand employees that found themselves unemployed, about three thousand were rehired by the new DAT.
 It was in the Spring of 2002 that the new DAT had a new name: SN Brussels Airlines.
 The name Brussels was chosen probably for marketing reasons, because Brussels is the capital of Europe.
 The IATA code SN as well as the S logo were kept.

 A fleet of three Airbus A319's coming from defunct Sabena was added for longer flights within Europe.
 The destinations flown with the A319 aircraft included Istanbul, Tel Aviv and Moscow Domodedovo (SN doesn't fly to Sheremetyevo unlike most other European airlines, I believe Sabena used to fly to Sheremetyevo) as far as I know.
 A fleet of three A330's was also added for the long haul flights to Africa.
 Flights to America and Asia were totally eliminated but the former network of Africa was kept.
 However SN codeshares with American Airlines on flights to New York JFK and Chicago O'Hare.
-I think, although I'm not so sure, that a fourth A330 was added to the long haul fleet.

 I took a couple of trips with SN in 2006, one to Istanbul and the other one to Tel Aviv, both with the A319 aircraft.
 I had a decent in flight service and I found the A319 to be in very good condition, as if it were all new.
 It's a very nice aircraft!
 On the way back from Istanbul, I was invited by the captain to visit the cockpit at the gate before departure back to Brussels.
 He showed me all the instruments on the A319.
 He told me that he has flown the Fokker 28, it must be that he flew previously for DAT before being rehired by SN.
-A few months after, SN stopped flying to Istanbul, leaving as far as I know Moscow and Tel Aviv as the only destinations where the three A319's would fly, this was early in 2007 just after the merger with Virgin Express.
+A few months after, SN stopped flying to Istanbul (IST), leaving then Moscow (DME, SN doesn't fly to SVO) and Tel Aviv (TLV) as the only destinations where the three A319's would fly, this was early in 2007 just after the merger with Virgin Express.
+Since then, SN has phased in additional A319s for its European destinations, several more routes out of BRU to destinations including Nice (NCE) and Lisbon (LIS) are now also flown with Airbus A319 equipment.
+The A319 is becoming in the early 2010s the backbone of SN's medium haul fleet.
+SN has plans to phase out the Boeing 737s and Avros in the long run.

 Virgin Express was founded in 1996.
 Virgin CEO Richard Brandson approached Victor Hasson, the then CEO of EBA (Euro Belgian Airlines) flying Boeing 737's to holiday destinations in Europe, to eventually take over the assets.
 Victor Hasson, who had just sold his company to Virgin, started on his own a new low cost Belgian airline, CityBird.